mcu-tools/mcuboot/docs/design.md

 device firmware to make test swaps permanent only after performing a self-test routine.

-On startup, mcuboot inspects the contents of flash to decide which of these "swap types" to perform; this decision determines how it proceeds.
+On startup, mcuboot inspects the contents of flash to decide for each images which of these "swap types" to perform; this decision determines how it proceeds.

 The possible swap types, and their meanings, are: